 O’Brien is a noted author who has published more than 135 scholarly and popular articles, including entries for the Anchor Bible Dictionary, as well as for Eerdmans, Mercer and Holman Dictionaries.
 His books include: “Set Free by Forgiveness: The Way to Peace and Healing,” “I Feel Better All Over Than I Do Anywhere Else,” “Who Is Jesus?” and “The Progression of the Mosaic Motif to the Johannine Concept of Messiah.”

 O’Brien has also served as pastor or interim pastor of 19 churches in Texas, Arkansas, and Louisiana.
 He regularly preaches and teaches in churches and conferences, conventions, and universities across the United States and abroad.

 Listed in Who’s Who in America, Who’s Who in Religion, Who’s Who in Humanities in Higher Education, C-N’s president is a 25-year member of the American Academy of Religion and the Society of Biblical Literature.
 He has served as president of the National Association of Baptist Professors of Religion, Southwest Region; and presently sits on the boards of the Tennessee Independent Colleges and Universities Association, the Consortium for Global Education, and the Center for Justice and Peace.

 He is a decorated military veteran who served with the 101st Airborne Division in Vietnam.
 In that role he received, among other decorations, the Combat Infantryman’s Badge, the United States Air Medal, The Republic of Vietnam Gallantry Cross, and the Bronze Star.

 O’Brien is married to Kay, a licensed social worker who taught in Baylor’s School of Social Work before moving to Jefferson City.
-The couple has three adult children and two grandsons.
+The couple has three adult children and four grandsons.